CosmOS-Creators/reference_project_stmIDE/Cosmos/configuration/systemDefinition/README.md

   * Mandatory: Never
   * Has to be omitted: if the targeted attribute is `hidden` or is a `placeholder`
   * Value type: `string` or `bool`
-  * Example value: `true` or `core0/name`
+  * Example value: `true` or `core0:name` or `cores/core0:name`
   * Default value if omitted: `true`
   * Description:

     Defines if this element can be edited through the UI.
 Can operate in two ways:
     * If the value of this property is a boolean it is enabled if true or disabled/read-only if false
     * If the value is a string the attributes enabled state is determined by evaluating the given [dependency expression](#dependency-expressions)
-Special element properties:
-* parentReference:
-  * Mandatory: Never
-  * Has to be omitted: if any of the above properties are defined
-  * Value type: `string`
-  * Example value: `cores/core_0`
-  * Default value if omitted: `None`
-  * Description:
+Special notes for the parentReference attribute type:

-    A parentReference is a special property that does not have to be defined.
+  A parentReference is a special property.
 It points to the id of another element which it is the child of.
 When parsing, this target element will get a reference to this item as a property using the config name as a property name.
+  If the type of an attribute is set to parentReference the value of the `value` property will be used as the link to that parent.
   For example:
-    In config `cores.json` an element with the key `core_0` exits In config `programs.json` an element with the name `program_0` has a parent reference to `cores/core_0`.
-    After parsing, an expression like this: `config.cores.core_0.programs` exists and would contain a reference to the config of `program_0`
-* name:
-  * Mandatory: Never
-  * Has to be omitted: If `parentReference` property was not defined
-  * Value type: `string`
-  * Example value: `core`
-  * Default value if omitted: `None`
-  * Description:

-    If an element is a parent reference and a name property is present, a reference to the parent will be added to the current element where the key is set to the value of the name property.
-    For example:
-    In config `cores.json` an element with the key `core_0` exits In config `programs.json` an element with the name `program_0` has a parent reference to `cores/core_0` as well as a defined `name` property to the value `core`.
+  In config `cores.json` an element with the key `core_0` exits In config `programs.json` an element with the name `program_0` has a parent reference to `cores/core_0` and the target name of that attribute definition is `core`.
-    After parsing, an expression like this: `config.programs.core` exists and would point to a reference of the config of `core_0`
+  After parsing, an expression like this: `config.cores.core_0.programs` exists and would contain a reference to the config of `program_0` additionally an expression like this: `config.programs.core` exists and would point to a reference of the config of `core_0`

 ## <a name="dependency-expressions"></a>Dependency expressions